Hosting the Leading Websites:

 Q.: Are server software details available?

 A.: Yes, depending on which server software your Web host runs.
 Both official documentation and third-party sources are available.
 For Apache httpd, start at Apache HTTP Server Project; documentation is listed on the left of the page.
+Nginx comes with two support systems.
 For the NGINX proprietary software, start at Support for NGINX and NGINX Plus, near the bottom of the page.
 For the nginx open-source software, start at the nginx home page, with listings on the right side.
 For IIS, start at the home page for the menus at the top.
 For LiteSpeed, start at the home page for the Support menu at the top.
 These were as accessed .
 Various third-party articles and forums should be findable through Google.

 Q.: Does the physical location of a host matter?
 Or multiple locations?